We've independently reviewed this article to make sure it's as accurate as we can make it.

 How about a purely electric water heater?

-If you’re thinking twice about a direct vent water heater, you could consider an electric-powered one instead.
+If you’re thinking twice about a direct vent water heater, you could consider an electric-powered or heat pump water heater instead.

 But you’d only want to do that if your water heating needs aren’t that high.